 In this work-from-home jobs guide, you will find 42 work from home jobs that pay well in 2022 and beyond.
 The list is split into two categories.
 The first 21 work-from-home job opportunities are hot now into the pandemic and present opportunities you should look into because they are in high demand or are getting paid way better.

 The second category shows 22 other work from home jobs that are not particularly hot during this 2021 pandemic but has proven to be great money makers.

 These legit work at home opportunities can generate annual earnings that equal more than the average American salary.
-So wait no more and get the job you dreamed of that will make the 2021 pandemic pass easier for you.
+So wait no more and get the job you dreamed of to make the 2021 pandemic pass easier for you.